adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

-For browsers that have `Object.create`, you can utilise all the lovelies of ES5, if that is what you need.
-What about browsers that don't have `Object.create`?
-Nothing, it doesn't cut the mustard, because the feature detection doesn't pass.
+For browsers that provide `Object.create`, the ES5 features can be utilised.
+But, and here is the interesting bit, what about browsers that don't provide `Object.create`?
+Nothing, the browser doesn't cut the mustard, because the feature detection doesn't pass.
 The user won't get the enhanced experience.
 This is Progressive Enhancement at its best.
 There is absolutely nothing wrong with that.

-For completeness the calling application might look something like:
+For completeness the calling application code is provided below.
+Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs &mdash; there are fantastic articles [[4](#ref4)] on this subject.

 	if(lib.createObject) {
 		// enhanced experience